 Royalty Payments

 Each Party shall pay or cause to be paid all royalty and other amounts payable, which are based on its share of Hydrocarbon production.
-Adjustments to those payments shall be made among the Parties in accordance with Exhibit “D” (Gas Balancing Agreement).
-When the Participating Parties are recouping their Costs from a Non-Consent Operation and an applicable premium under Article 16.5 (Percentage Hydrocarbon Recoupment for Non-Consent Operations), each of the Participating Parties shall pay or cause to be paid the Lease royalty on the portion of the Hydrocarbon Recoupment to which it is entitled.
+Adjustments to those payments shall be made among the Parties in accordance with Exhibit “D.” When the Participating Parties are recouping their Costs from a Non-Consent Operation and an applicable premium under Article 16.5 (Percentage Hydrocarbon Recoupment for Non-Consent Operations), each of the Participating Parties shall pay or cause to be paid the Lease royalty on the portion of the Hydrocarbon Recoupment to which it is entitled.

 TAXES